 Parents Rule, Kids Drool?

-My sons don’t possess all the skills I wish they did at this stage, but they’re armed and ready – as ready as I can make them, and as ready as they have made themselves.
+My sons don’t possess all the life skills I wish they did at this stage, but they’re armed and ready – as ready as I can make them, and as ready as they have made themselves.

-I wouldn’t characterize their childhoods as happy or unhappy; I would say they’ve known love, a firm hand, and challenges to overcome.
+At this stage, I wouldn’t characterize their childhoods as happy or unhappy; I would say they’ve known love, a firm hand, and challenges to overcome.

 This includes living through adversity I wish they hadn’t had to endure.
 But even if there had never been conflict or financial hardship, even if there had never been acrimonious divorce, even if they had never lived my stress as it rippled through our household, my sons would not have been raised into entitlement, but into hard work, respect, and the necessity of thinking beyond themselves.
 Feeling part of a community.
 Various communities, in fact.